What do the kids need to learn? What is important? Needed? Imperative for future success?

 - Illustrative Mathematics has been updated.
-If you have not been there lately, they have added tasks for almost every standard.
-This is a great place to start, and I use their ideas in my own assessments.
+If you have not been there lately, they have added tasks to almost every standard.
+This is a great place to start, and I use their ideas in my assessments.

-- Race to the Top Assessments created with Smarter Balanced give us an idea of what the test may look like.
+- Race to the Top Assessments created with Smarter Balanced gives us an idea of what the test may look like.

 - The sample assessments put out by the NYSED only goes up through eighth grade.
 But I will be teaching some of the Common Core seventh and eighth grade standards until the transition is done in our district.
 This is also a great way to stay up on what our students "should" be able to do when they enter ninth grade.

-- MAP Tests for College & Career Readiness There are six different examples for high school.
+- MAP Tests for College & Career Readiness There are six different examples of high school.
 Again, this may be a preview of what the test looks like.

 - Warren County Public Schools has created sample assessment items for each standard.